GuyRegevv/DetectTheCat/README.md

 - Real-time **cat detection** powered by TensorFlow.js (COCO-SSD).
 - Green overlay for cats, red overlay for everything else.
 - **Capture button** enabled only when a cat is present.
-- Captured photos displayed in a refined **square gallery**.
+- Captured photos displayed in a gallery.
 - Download or clear shots with one click.
-- Premium, minimalist design (neutral palette, subtle icons).

 ---